cockroachdb/docs/v22.1/row-level-ttl.md

 At a high level, Row-Level TTL works by:

-1. Issuing a [selection query](selection-queries.html) at a [historical timestamp](as-of-system-time.html), yielding a set of rows that are eligible for deletion.
+- Issuing a [selection query](selection-queries.html) at a [historical timestamp](as-of-system-time.html), yielding a set of rows that are eligible for deletion.
-1. Given the set of rows eligible for deletion, split what would logically be a single [`DELETE`](delete.html) statement to remove those rows into multiple SQL queries that will eventually have the equivalent effect by operating on a subset of the eligible rows.
+- Given the set of rows eligible for deletion, split what would logically be a single [`DELETE`](delete.html) statement to remove those rows into multiple SQL queries that will eventually have the equivalent effect by operating on a subset of the eligible rows.
-1. As part of the above process, deciding how many rows to [`SELECT`](select-clause.html) and [`DELETE`](delete.html) at once in each of the above queries.
+- As part of the above process, deciding how many rows to [`SELECT`](select-clause.html) and [`DELETE`](delete.html) at once in each of the above queries.
-1. Running the SQL queries described above in parallel as [background jobs](show-jobs.html).
+- Running the SQL queries described above in parallel as [background jobs](show-jobs.html).
-1. All the while applying a rate limit to control the rate of those background deletion queries to minimize the performance impact on foreground application queries.
+- To minimize the performance impact on foreground application queries, the background deletion queries are rate limited; they are also submitted at a lower priority level using the [admission control system](architecture/admission-control.html).

 The process above is conceptually similar to the process described by [Batch delete on an indexed column](bulk-delete-data.html#batch-delete-on-an-indexed-column), except that Row-Level TTL is built into CockroachDB, so it saves you from having to write code to manage the process from your application and/or external job processing framework, including tuning the rate and performance of your background queries so they don't affect foreground application query performance.